Jesus Sacrifice Provides for More Than Salvation

 When you think your life is worth more then others, you do not know love. ~Tauriel, The Battle of Five Armies

-Jesus expressed his love for us not only by sacrificing his life on the cross but by the sacrifice he showed in his life daily.
+Jesus expressed his love for us not only by sacrificing his life on the cross but by the sacrifice he showed everyday.
 He could of come down as a grown man, taken up an earthly governmental throne and demanded praise.
-But he didn’t he came humbly, lived humbly and put others before himself.
+But he didn’t.
+He came humbly, lived humbly and put others before himself.
+He modeled love by putting others before himself.

 Jesus didn’t think his life was too valuable to sacrifice, so how can we?